The Everyday Leader's Journal

 Definition of Responsibility

-Responsibility is having the obligation to complete a task or oversee the output of others that you are directly in charge of.
+Responsibility at the workplace is having the obligation to complete a task or oversee the output of others that you are directly in charge of.

 Definition of Accountability

-Accountability is the acceptance, good or bad, of your personal actions that contributed to attaining or failing to meet an intended goal.
+Accountability at the workplace is the acceptance, good or bad, of your personal actions that contributed to attaining or failing to meet an intended goal.

 Those in a management role are required to be both responsible and accountable.
 They are held responsible for whatever their span of control is, whether it be a team, business unit, facility, or process.
 They are held accountable for whatever their goals are, whether it be revenue, customer satisfaction, or productivity.